o3de/o3de.org/content/docs-snapshot/userguide/android-deploy-release.md

 # Releasing Lumberyard projects for Android<a name="android-deploy-release"></a>

  Setting up to release for Android can be a complicated process because of the number of steps involved, and the restrictions that are required for publishing on the Google Play Store\.
-For the full and up to date list of requirements, see the [Play Store publishing documentation](https://developer.android.com/studio/publish#publishing-prepare)\.
+For the full and up to date list of requirements, see the [official Android documentation](https://developer.android.com/studio/publish#publishing-prepare)\.
 In this topic you'll walk through additional steps needed for distribution, configure to submit an application larger than 100Mb to the Google Play Store, and build your release binaries\.

 **Topics**
 + [Configure your signing key](#using-your-signing-key)